Document Management – How To Make Sure Employees Can Find Critical Business Info When They Need It

 Next, you will need to think about who needs access to which documents.

-Some DMS programs enable you to partition off access, so employees only have access to the files that they need without having access to everything else stored in the system.
+Some programs enable you to partition off access, so employees only have access to the files that they need.
 Others allow everyone to have access to everything.

 The ability to control access to specific files is important for company security, especially for larger, national, and international companies.